-You can create new tickets and add activities to existing tickets in the ticket editor.
+It is possible to create new tickets and add activities to existing tickets in the ticket editor.
 Various parameters facilitate a precise description of the issue.

-You can export tickets like reports, download them or send them by e-mail (see section 2.8).
+Tickets can be exported, downloaded or sent by e-mail just like reports (see section 2.8).